 (5) If, in relation to an instrument referred to in subregulation (4), coordinates calculated by reference to the AGD are to be converted to coordinates calculated by reference to the GDA, the conversion is to be made using the National Transformation Version 2 (NTV2) grid file transformation.

-[Regulation 11 inserted in Gazette 15 Dec 2000 p.
+[Regulation 11 inserted: Gazette 15 Dec 2000 p.
 7215.]

 12. Transitional provision: operation of r.
 3